Merseyside: History

 According to the OED, the earliest use of the word Merseyside (presumably as a general term for the lands surrounding the river) is from 1899.

-The county of Merseyside was created in 1974 from areas previously part of the administrative counties of Lancashire and Cheshire, along with the county boroughs of Birkenhead, Bootle, Liverpool, St Helens, Southport, and Wallasey.
+The county of Merseyside was created in 1974, under the Local Government Act 1972, from areas previously administered within the counties of Lancashire and Cheshire, together with the independent county boroughs of Birkenhead, Bootle, Liverpool, St Helens, Southport and Wallasey.

 Merseyside had been designated a "Special Review" area in the Local Government Act 1958.
 The Local Government Commission for England started a review of this area in 1962, based around the core county boroughs of Liverpool, Bootle, Birkenhead and Wallasey.
 Further areas, including Widnes and Runcorn, were added to the Special Review Area by Order in 1965.
 Draft proposals were published in 1965, but the commission never completed its final proposals as it was abolished in 1966.

 Instead, a Royal Commission was set up to review English local government entirely, and its report (known as the Redcliffe-Maud Report) proposed a much wider Merseyside metropolitan area covering southwest Lancashire and northwest Cheshire, extending as far south as Chester and as far north as the River Ribble.
 This would have included four districts: Southport/Crosby, Liverpool/Bootle, St Helens/Widnes and Wirral/Chester.
 Meanwhile, in 1970 the Merseyside Passenger Transport Executive (which operates today under the Merseytravel brand) was set up, covering Liverpool, Sefton, Wirral and Knowsley, but excluding Southport and St Helens.

 The Redcliffe-Maud Report was rejected by the Conservative government elected in 1970, but the concept of a two-tier metropolitan area based on the Mersey area was retained in a white paper published in 1971.
 The Local Government Bill presented to Parliament involved a substantial trimming from the white paper, excluding the northern and southern fringes of the area, Chester, and Ellesmere Port; and, for the first time, including Southport, whose council had requested to be included.
 Further alterations took place in Parliament, with Skelmersdale being removed from the area, and a proposed district including St Helens and Huyton being subdivided into what are now the metropolitan boroughs of St Helens and Knowsley.

 Merseyside was established as a metropolitan county on 1 April 1974 under the Local Government Act 1972, as part of a major reform of local government in England and Wales.

 Following the creation of Merseyside, Merseytravel expanded to take in St Helens and Southport.